rajatrsrivastav/rajatrsrivastav/README.md

 🔭 Check my portfolio at [rajatsrivastav.dev](https://rajatsrivastav.dev)

-🌱 I'm currently focusing on AI workflows (LangChain, LangGraph), cloud-native development, and system design
+🌱 I'm currently focusing on cloud-native infrastructure (Kubernetes, AWS, Terraform), AI workflows (LangChain), and robust system design

 👨‍💻 All of my projects and contributions are available on [GitHub](https://github.com/rajatrsrivastav)

-📝 Passionate about backend engineering, DevOps, and building scalable, high-performance applications
+📝 Passionate about backend engineering, DevOps, and orchestrating resilient cloud infrastructure

-💬 Ask me about TypeScript, Node.js, FastAPI, Go, AWS, and Terraform
+💬 Ask me about Go, Kubernetes, AWS, Terraform, TypeScript, and backend architectures

 📫 How to reach me: rajatrsrivastav810@gmail.com